 The implementation of BRT service on this corridor could connect with the proposed Van Ness Avenue BRT, connect with improved service on Bayshore Boulevard to the south, or connect with a Muni route in the area south of Market Street.
-Much of Potrero Avenue in this segment is comprised of a mix of single and multi-family dwellings and smaller commercial businesses.
+Much of Potrero Avenue in this segment is comprised of a mix of single and multi family dwellings and smaller commercial businesses.
 Muni Line 9-San Bruno serves this corridor, and also provides service on Bayshore Boulevard to the south as far as Silver Avenue, where it moves west to continue on San Bruno Avenue to a southern terminal in Visitacion Valley.
-North of Division Street the 9-San Bruno proceeds via 11th Street to Market Street with a daytime terminal at Mission and Main Streets and evening terminal at Market Street and 2nd Street.
+North of Division Street the 9 proceeds via 11th Street to Market Street with a daytime terminal at Mission and Main Streets and evening terminal at Market Street and 2nd Street.
 Weekday ridership on this route averages about 16,000 passengers per day.
-Service on Potrero Avenue used to be operated by trolley coach Line 47, which extended north on Van Ness Avenue to a terminal at Northpoint Avenue.
+Service on Potrero Avenue used to be operated by trolley coach Line 47 which extended north on Van Ness Avenue to a terminal at Northpoint Avenue.
+Prior to Line 47, service along the same route was provided by streetcar Line H, which ceased operations in 1950.
+BRT type improvements on Potrero Avenue would assist in improving reliability on Line 9 and would return Potrero Avenue to the status of a major transit thoroughfare in San Francisco.